 We've decided to rank the released expansions based on quality and impact to Final Fantasy XIV.
 We've compiled a list of each expansion in Final Fantasy XIV below and ranked them from worst to best.

-While Stormblood is technically the "worst" expansion on this list, it is by no means terrible.
-Stormblood brought fan-favorite classes such as the Samurai and Red Mage and raised the level cap to 70 when it launched in 2017.
-The weakest part of the Stormblood expansion was the story, though.
+While Stormblood is technically the worst expansion on this list, it is by no means terrible.
+Stormblood introduced fan-favorite classes Samurai and Red Mage and raised the level cap to 70 when it launched in 2017.
+The weakest part of the Stormblood expansion is the story, though.
 Many players found the campaign centered around the liberation of Ala Mhigo to be monotonous and a far cry from the game's other expansions.

-If Heavensward was incredible, then Shadowbringers is Final Fantasy XIV's magnum opus.
-Expanding upon the ever-expanding story of the Warrior of Light, players find themselves in a strange and mysterious land filled with new and exciting characters, a powerful story, and the best villain the MMO has seen yet in Emet-Selch.
+If Heavensward was incredible, then Shadowbringers is a masterpiece.
+Expanding on the story of the Warrior of Light, players find themselves in a strange and mysterious land filled with new and exciting characters.
+Shadowbringers has the best villain the MMO has seen yet in Emet-Selch.
 Not only does Shadowbringers have the best campaign in Final Fantasy XIV, but its story rivals that of other numbered entries in the Final Fantasy franchise.
 With a new level cap of level 80 and the new Gunbreaker and Dancer classes, players can further expand their arsenal of jobs and classes to play.

 It's rare that a series in any medium is able to stick the landing and end a story well, but Endwalker managed to take plot threads that were started over a decade ago and wrap them up perfectly.
 Taking you on a truly epic adventure that pulls at your heartstrings and makes you feel like a true hero, Endwalker is the best expansion yet.
 What's more, with the Sage and Reaper classes added, revamped PvP, and a hugely expanded trust system, it's left the game in one of the best states its ever been in.